This is a page of resources for Chinese genealogy in Canada, the USA, and China that I have been collecting since the 1990s. Updated 11 Feb 2021.

 A for profit site run by Chinese genealogists.
 Check out their Resources link for database lookups on surnames, villages, and clans.

-Bare bones, but if you have some idea of where your ancestors came from, you may be able to find some village information here.
+Bare bones and hasn’t been updated in many years, but if you have some idea of where your ancestors came from, you may be able to find some village information here.
 If you’d like a how to video, the House of Chinn did one here.

 Genealogy resources for Canada & USA